Electrician jobs at University of Massachusetts Amherst - 10 jobs

 * Skill and ability to work independently.

-* Work with a respirator on, climb ladders, and work on scaffolding.
+* Ability to stand and work for long periods of time, in enclosed, hot, moist spaces, work with a respirator on, climb ladders, and work off scaffolding.

 Additional Details

-This is a maintenance function, which includes overtime and returning to work between shifts when directed or called.
-Incumbent responsible for updating service desk with current phone number.
+This position is essential.
+This includes the obligation to work overtime, to return to work between scheduled shifts when directed, and to report to work during any delays, early departures, and closures.
+Incumbent is responsible for updating the service desk with current phone number.

-AFSCME Pay Grade 17, special recruitment rate: step 6.
+* AFSCME Non-Exempt Grade 17, recruitment rate: step 6.

 Special Instructions to Applicants